FAQs for Health Plans

 Do our medical insurance plans have restrictions for pre-existing conditions?

-Cal Lutheran's Kaiser and Blue Shield HMO medical plans do not have any restrictions for pre-existing conditions.
+Cal Lutheran's Kaiser HMO, Anthem HMO's, and Anthem PPO-HSA medical plans do not have any restrictions for pre-existing conditions.

 What's the primary difference between the PPO and the HMO?

 A Health Maintenance Organization (HMO) only provides care from a network of physicians and hospitals which is authorized in advance by an individual's primary care physician.
-We currently offer two HMO options, Kaiser HMO and Blue Shield HMO.
+We currently offer three HMO options; Kaiser HMO, AnthemHMO, Anthem HMO Deductible.

-A Participating Provider Organization (PPO) is a network of physician and hospital providers offered by Blue Shield to PPO members.
-These providers have agreed to accept the Blue Shield payment schedule as payment in full for covered services.
-PPO benefits are higher when provided by a PPO provider than by a non-PPO provider.
+A Participating Provider Organization (PPO) is a network of physicians and hospital providers offered by Anthem to PPO members.
+These providers have agreed to accept the Anthem payment schedule as payment in full for covered services.
+PPO benefits are higher when provided by an in-network provider than by an out-of-network provider.

 What is an Health Savings Account (HSA)?